tsadams1973/website/blog/content/posts/azure-hugo/index.md

 Step *one* is to [download and install VS Code](https://code.visualstudio.com/docs/setup/setup-overview).

-There are a nunber of useful [extensions](https://marketplace.visualstudio.com/vscode) you can install for VS Code, but the one we will use for this example is the Azure Storage extension, which will allow us to update our static site on Azure right from our editor.
+There are a number of useful [extensions](https://marketplace.visualstudio.com/vscode) you can install for VS Code, but the one we will use for this example is the Azure Storage extension, which will allow us to update our static site on Azure right from our editor.

 Step *two* is to [download and install the Azure Storage extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestorage).